Magdalene College, Cambridge: Porters' lodge and First Court

 Both the old and new Master's Lodges are located just to the north of First Court.
 The old Master's Lodge, connected to the building in which the porters' lodge is situated, was built in the 16th century and vacated in 1835.
 The Master's Lodge then moved to a new location about 50m north of the previous location.
 This new lodge was rebuilt in 1967 to give the Master a less grandiose, but more comfortable residence.
-The building which was the first Master's Lodge is now known as Old Lodge and is predominantly used for student accommodation.
+The first Master's Lodge is now known as Old Lodge and is predominantly used for student accommodation.
 A number of senior fellows and students have rooms in the buildings surrounding First Court, including the Bursar, the Senior Tutor, and the Chaplain, as well as the President of the Middle Combination Room, the President of the Junior Combination Room, and the Captain of Boats.

 Second Court and gardens

 Past the formal hall, the Second Court is marked by the Pepys Building, where the Pepys Library is housed.
-The architect and polymath Robert Hooke, otherwise best known for coining the idea of a biological cell, participated in designing this building in 1677, and construction carried on from then until the 1700s because of the college's lack of money.
+The architect and polymath Robert Hooke, best known for coining the idea of a biological cell, participated in designing this building in 1677, and construction carried on from then until the 1700s because of the college's lack of money.
 The inscription on the arch in front of the building, Bibliotheca Pepysiana 1724, refers to the year in which the Pepys Diary was donated to the college, rather than the year in which the building was completed.
 Because of the famous Pepys Diary, the Pepys Library became a popular tourist destination in Cambridge.
 The ground and basement levels of the Pepys Building hosted the college library where undergraduate course books were available.
 The Pepys Building was constructed in such a way that it would provide a good view of the Fellows' Garden.
 Construction of a new College Library began in 2018; the new building, designed by Niall McLaughlin Architects, offers three times more space.